reflex33/Linear-Algebra-Library/README.md

 1. Add a class for a line.
 2. Add a class for homogeneous transformation matrix?
 Benefits: strong typing.
 Detriments: lots of extra code.
 3. Add a class for vector/vector3d?
 Benefits: strong typing.
 Detriments: lots of extra code.
-4. Change x/y/z/postion vector of the matrix class to allow modification of individual values of resulting new matrix.

 ## 5/7/2015
 Converted function comments to xml code comments